AakashAhuja30/FullStack_HomeLoanClassification/README.md

 # FullStack_HomeLoanClassification

-1.Built the Model Backend using Django
+1. Built the Model Backend using Django

-2.Built the frontend using ReactJS
+2. Built the frontend using ReactJS

-3.Built the model pipeline using jupyter notebooks.
+3. Built the model pipeline using jupyter notebooks.